BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/README.md

+# [Oselands]

+**Oselands** is a re-balance/overhaul of Borderlands 2 with the single goal of making the experience from start to finish more fun through polishing the gameplay experience and trying to make as many good options as possible.
+Obviously fun is subjective, but I've tried to cover as many bases as possible.

+**Scroll down for a slightly more detailed summary of the mod**

 ## ModCabinet info

 The following links are meant solely for if you are within the ModCabinet page for the mod: